-10. Bruno is in a powerful cestasy: he goes to heaven for the first time; sees there his father, who is. reading whilst seated at a small table.
-"What book is. that wour father has in his hands?"
-"It is similar to ours, but the impression is not the same."-" Of what form is the impression?"
-"There are letters in the form of a D; then, again, others, similar to a schoolboy's pot-books, &c. ..
-I can scancely describe it to you.
+10. Bruno is in a powerful ecstasy; he goes to heaven for the first time; sees there his father, who is reading while seated at a small table.
+"What book is that your father has in his hands?"
+"It is similar to ours, but the impression is not the same."-"Of what form is the impression?"
+"There are letters in the form of a D; then, again, others similar to a school-boy's pot-hooks, &c.
+I can scarcely describe it to you.
 My father closes the book, and says that we should not comprehend this writing.
-Suffer me a moment to retuen to heaven."
+Suffer me a moment to return to heaven."
 At the lapse of a quarter of an hour he awakes, looks at his bed with an air of contempt, and exclaims, "Oh!
 I can very well understand why the dead regret not the earth.
-Who, pray, would desire to vegetate on this heap of dust after seeing what I have just seen?" - "What, then, have you seen?"
-"Heaven." - " Well, let me hear all about it."
+Who, pray, would desire to vegetate on this heap of dust after seeing what I have just seen?"-" What, then, have you seen?" > "Heaven."-" Well, let me hear all about it."
 "Oh!
 I was in a place having no horizon, illumed by a superb light; before me was a being whom I believe to be God, seated on a throne.
-On his head was a brilliant cap: his beard was gray, I believe; his arm resting on that of his fenteuil; and he wore a robe of crimson velvet spangled all ever with golden flowers-de-luce.
-His air. was majestic.
-He was speaking to his Ministers, six or seven in number; I did not count them.
-They were all seased on the steps of the thrane, and attired in a robe of the same stuff and colour as that of God; but I do not think I saw any gold embroidery on them.
-Around them, and in the distance, were a multitude of beings promenading.
-Oh! how ugly are the men of the earth, compared with those beautiful countenances - thuse complexions so fair () Over one shoulder they had for covering of gauze in the form of a scarf, then a small robe of gauze so fine that their whole form was easily perceived; their feet were in sandals fastened to buskins; but, oh God, bow beautiful it was!
-I was raised into the air 4 I beheld the earth under my foot, and all those insignificant beings, men, so vain so proud, that. they appeared to me paltry and mean gompared with the drying beings before med ...
-How dirty and darks too, appears to me this room compared with the places L beheld Oh!
+On his head was a brilliant cap; his beard was gray, I believe; his arm resting on that of his fauteuil; and he wore a robe of crimson velvet spangled all over with golden flowers-de-luce.
+His air was majestic.
+He was speaking to his ministers, six or seven in number; I did not count them.
+They were all seated on the steps of the throne, and attired in a robe of the same stuff and color as that of God; but I do not think I saw any gold embroidery on them.
+Around them, and in the distance, were a multitude of beings, promenading.
+Oh! how ugly are the men of earth, compared with those beautiful countenances - those complexions so fair!
+Over one shoulder they had a covering of gauze in the form of a scarf, then a small robe of gauze so fine that their whole form was easily perceived; their feet were in sandals fastened to buskins; but, oh God, how beautiful it was!
+I was raised into the air: I beheld the earth under my feet, and all those insignificant beings, men, so vain, so proud, that they appeared to me paltry and mean compared with the divine beings before me!
+How dirty and dark, too, appears to me this room compared with the places I beheld.
+Oh!
 I could have wished never to wake again.
-I can very well understand the Colonel who: attaches no value to the 200,000 francs he has lost What are the riches of the earth compared with those of heaven a What would Land have given could you hat have beheld this sublime sight "and My deat Bruno, your were in a superior ecstasy ...
-I am sorry that I was not sware of it of should have soomselled you to a thorough observation of many things.
-We ought, however, to deem ourselves fortunate that you have the power of recollection, as it gives mouse much pleasure and manipracious information only Ib think that you have been mistaken with respect to the personage you take for God; it could not be the Supreme Being We willinguire by and by "/ " as on earth 22 all . " Ask your guide whether it was God whom you in your eestady, saw the other day illo f No. it was Gabriel himself?
-Why did he appear to you thus! htesiding at his council?
-"He was not presiding about council that days he wished to give me tas hitting? me "For what purpose B"of! " Toodisplay to me the glories and riches that God has in store for those who level him."-- 19 What do wow mean by glories and tiches ?
-"In mean the faculties with which the soul obtains what constitutes its ijoyi" Is he always attired thus po to North was to impart incredibarmento my vision.
-Mil WAske him if Gabriel is his real name?
-"Not: the angels in heaven have no name; they may take one to visit men : that of Gabriel signifies God's covering it gauze in the term of a scort, they to layer 7179?
-WYou thee told me that Gabriel was also my angely he may then be the gulde of several persons at once ?
-2 .
-Thousands .
-But how can that be ? allt is incomprehensible."
-Precisely, because it is exchaordinary, it is so ; did it seem un easy matter to us, they would mot be our superiors of from the fact of their adoomplishing things which we do not comprehend too, app ars to me tins room compared set esequelectly 2731 "Ask Cabriel why, despite my wish to believe all I see, all you predict, I am still incredulous, and unable to attain that faith which is said to be some cessary to aprive nat great triathematical solutions."
-"You will believe by and bye, doubt's not forbidden; the more one has doubted the stronger the faith becomesis You will believe; follow your impulsions, it is no utime.
-Important revelations we prepared for you, you will be instructed by degrees.
-In that is of not 11074.1811 You have told me that you beheld heaven as and dimmensity without bounds, could your give ine a fullers description of it?"
-It is an immensity boundlessy ever tillemed by a most brilliant light, conseit quently there is no might."
-Is time reckoned there as on earth?"
-"No." Do angels like yours behold God ? moint Ves) 25.4 In what form ?"
-That of the sun?"
-Not there is in heaven but one sun which is the spiritual sun, in the forta in which God appears; our terrestrial sun is itself but the reflector of the rays he receives." !
-Are there distances in heaven for those who dwell in it?"
-"They know money for no sooner douther desire to be in a particular place than they are there."
-How are spirits found there ? assembled or dispersed ?"
-They arenia societies, according to their tastes, and walk
+I can very well understand the colonel who attaches no value to the 200,000 francs he has lost.
+What are the riches of the earth compared with those of heaven?
+What would I not have given could you but have beheld this sublime sight!"-" My dear Bruno, you were in a superior ecstasy.
+I am sorry that I was not aware of it: I should have counselled you to a thorough observation of many things.
+We ought, however, to deem ourselves fortunate that you have the power of recollection, as it gives you so much pleasure and me precious information, only I think that you have been mistaken with respect to the personage you take for God; it could not be the Supreme Being.
+We will inquire by-and-by."